Getting Notification Settings

 Links to related resources (navigation property).

-The example below returns an entity representation of VEX email settings used for sending restored organization's mailbox items via email.
+The example below returns an entity representation of Veeam Explorer for Microsoft Exchange email settings used for sending restored organization's mailbox items via email.

 Authorization: Bearer <Access-Token>